Shreesh-Coder/server-app-nexran-xapp-controler/README.md

 # NexRAN XApp Controller

-This repository contains the NexRAN XApp Controller application that communicates with an open-source XApp (by OAIC) to control the Radio Access Network (RAN) and predict bus capacity based on data received from IoT devices and end-users.
+This repository contains the NexRAN XApp Controller application that communicates with an open-source XApp (by OAIC) to control the Radio Access Network (RAN) by predicting bus capacity based on data received from IoT devices and end-users.

 ## Overview